Nordstrom/ctrace-javascript/README.md

-# Canonical OpenTracing Implementation for Javascript
+# Canonical OpenTracing for Javascript